mlochbaum/Singeli/README.md

 These are all effectively the same thing: there's a parameter list in `{}`, and a definition.
 When invoked, the body is evaluated with the parameters set to the values provided.
 Depending on the definition, this evaluation might end not with a static value, but with a computation to be performed at runtime (this always happens for functions).
 Generators are dynamically typed, and naturally have no constraints on the parameters or result.
 But the parameter list can include conditions that determine whether to accept a particular set of parameters.
 These are described in the next section; first let's go through the syntax for each case.

 An anonymous generator is written `{params} => body`.
-It needs to come at the beginning of a subexpression, which usually means it needs to be parenthesized.
+If it's not the entire expression, it usually needs to be parenthesized.
 Otherwise `{params}` might be interpreted as a generator call on the previous word, for example. `body` can be either a single expression, or a block consisting of multiple expressions surrounded by `{}`.

 A named generator is a statement rather than an expression: `def name{params} = body`. `name` can be followed by multiple parameter lists, defining a nested generator.
 This form also allows multiple definitions.
 When the generator is called, these definitions are scanned, beginning with the last, for one that applies to the arguments.
 That is, when applying the generator, it tests the arguments against all its conditions, then runs if they match and otherwise calls the previous definition.
 Sometimes it's useful to extend many generators in the same way; see [extend](#extend) for this use case.